 Adam stood tall.
 “If that is an offer to come to our aid should we earnestly require it, I appreciate it.
 If it is a threat, I assure you that you will not act upon it without coming to regret it.”

 Njoku nodded almost imperceptibly.
-Another Beekeeper waved a smoke.
+Another Beekeeper waved a smoker.
 Another dark plume billowed forth.
 Njoku stepped into the smoke and vanished.
 The others began to follow.

 Below, a firetruck stopped in front of the shop.